AdrianaStoi/tic-tac-toe/README.md

     * Typing 's'

         * If the user types '_s_' the screen is cleared, the game rules are removed.
-        * However, the user is again informed about the symbols assigned.
+        * The user is again informed about the symbols assigned.
 The computer has the “X” symbol assigned and the user gets the “O” symbol assigned.
-        * Then the computer will add the first random move within the range 1-9, and the board is updated, as per the screenshot below.
+        * The computer will add the first random move within the range 1-9, and the board is updated.
+        * At the bottom of the game board the user is asked “_Enter your move (only numbers between 1-9 accepted):_”, as per the screenshot below:

     ![Start game](https://github.com/AdrianaStoi/tic-tac-toe/blob/main/documentation/imagesreadme/type_s.png)